superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 ## Retrieval

-Let's set up parameters we'll use in both of our implementations - the naive method and the Superlinked method - below.
+Let's set up parameters we'll use in both of our approaches - naive and Superlinked - below.

 We generate our vector embeddings with `sentence-transformers/all-mpnet-base-v2`.
 For simplicity's sake, we'll limit our output to the top 3 matches.
-(For the complete code, including necessary imports and helper functions, refer to the [accompanying notebook](https://github.com/superlinked/article-multi-attribute-search).)
+(For complete code, including necessary imports and helper functions, see the [notebook](https://github.com/superlinked/article-multi-attribute-search).)

 ```python
 LIMIT = 3
 MODEL_NAME = "sentence-transformers/all-mpnet-base-v2"
 ```

 Now, let's get our multi-attribute monster search under way!
-First, the *naive* multi-attribute search method.
+First, we'll try the *naive* approach.

-## Naive approach
+### Naive approach

 We start by defining a class `NaiveRetriever` to perform similarity-based search on our dataset, using our `all-mpnet-base-v2`-generated embeddings.
 In our naive approach, we embed a single vector per data object.